AlenBijelic99/BookReturnReminder/README.md

 The project is structured as follows:

+- `build.gradle.kts` is the build file for the project.
+- `app/src/main/AndroidManifest.xml` is the manifest file for the application.
 - `app/src/main/java/ch/heigvd/dma/bookreturnreminder/` contains the main code of the application.
   - `adapter/` contains the adapters for the RecyclerViews.
   - `database/` contains the database classes.